 - Place legal holds on a broad range of data, reducing the amount of time that IT personnel spend manually collecting and managing data.

 The user's legal hold data from endpoints such as computers, mobiles, and from cloud applications can now be accessed by using WebDAV.

-- Federated search to enable administrators to locate any file across all users, devices, and OneDrive data.
-Federated search will not be available for Exchange Online data.
+- Enable administrators to search and locate any file across all users, devices, OneDrive, and Exchange Online data.

 - Proactively track, monitor, and get notified for compliance risks of cloud apps data in your organization.